click on a question to reveal the answer

 Dogs and other animals are not permitted to enter the British Bird of Prey Centre, the flying ground or to join flying experiences.
-Our birds welfare is paramount and whilst your dog might be perfectly behaved, some of our birds do not like dogs and would be very upset merely seeing them.
+Our birds welfare is paramount and whilst your dog might be perfectly behaved, some of our birds do not like dogs and would be very upset by seeing them.

 If you have an assistance dog, we recommend you contact us in advance of your visit.

 The National Botanic Garden of Wales only allow access to dogs on specific "doggy days", Further information on these is here.

 If you are visiting the Gardens with your dog and wish to visit the centre we have made a "safe" area available with a bench for one of your group to stay with your dog.
 A member of staff will be happy to direct you.